winitzki/scall/tutorial/programming_dhall.md

 It turns out that a `zip` method can be defined for many contravariant functors, and even for some type constructors that are neither covariant nor contravariant.

-As an example of the latter, consider the type constructor that defines the `Monoid` typeclass:
+As an example of the latter, consider the type constructor   `Monoid` defined earlier.
+Here we view it not in the sense of the typeclass but just as a type constructor:

 ```dhall
 let Monoid = λ(m : Type) → { empty : m, append : m → m → m }